boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    * A mesh of RSVP-TE {{?RFC3209}} or SR-TE {{?RFC9256}} tunnels created with specific optimization criteria and constraints.
 For example, mesh "A" might represent tunnels optimized for latency, and mesh "B" might represent tunnels optimized for high capacity.
-   * A flex-algo {{?RFC9350}} with a particular metric-type (e.g., latency), or one that only uses links with particular properties (e.g. MACsec link {{802.1AE}}), or excludes links that are within a particular geography.
+   * A flex-algo {{?RFC9350}} with a particular metric-type (e.g., latency), or one that only uses links with particular properties (e.g., MACsec link {{802.1AE}}), or excludes links that are within a particular geography.
    * An NRP {{?I-D.ietf-teas-ns-ip-mpls}}
    * Any combination thereof.